 Related Reading: Types Of Divorce In California

-Your Business Is An Asset
+Your Business Is A Divisible Asset

-Origins Of The Business
+The Origin Of The Business Matters

-A number of components can influence this status.
-The court may take into account the value of the business at the time of your marriage versus at the time of your divorce, looking at whether the worth increased, decreased, or stayed static.
+A number of components influence this status.
+The court takes into account the value of the business at the time of your marriage versus at the time of your divorce.
+It also looks at whether that value increased, decreased, or stayed static.

-Similar things can occur in other circumstances as well.
+Similar things occur in other circumstances as well.
 If a business was passed down from a family member, the court may take into account any community time and property used to benefit the company.

 Options For Dividing A Business